tjw-lint/eslint-config-tjw-vue/README.md

 # eslint-config-tjw-vue

-The Jared Wilcurt's Vue.js ESLint rules
+The Jared Wilcurt's Premium Vue.js ESLint rules

 ## Using this

-This assumes you have ESLint already set up, if not, refer to [this guide](https://github.com/tjw-lint/eslint-config-tjw-base).
+This assumes you have ESLint 9+ already set up, if not, refer to [this guide](https://github.com/tjw-lint/eslint-config-tjw-base).

-1. `npm install --save-dev eslint@9 eslint-plugin-vue eslint-config-tjw-vue`
+1. `npm install --save-dev eslint-plugin-vue eslint-config-tjw-vue`
 1. In your `eslint.config.js`:
     ```js
     import tjwVue from 'eslint-config-tjw-vue';